📋 In this article

 Real-Life Scenarios Where Digital Wins

-Your wedding has guests from India, the UK and Australia.
-Gifts arrive in ₹, £ and A$.
+Guests from India, the UK and Australia — gifts in ₹, £ and A$.
 A paper list can't give you a meaningful total.
-GiftKhata records each gift in its original currency — the giver, the amount, the type — and you can convert and compare at any time.
+GiftKhata records every gift in its original currency, all in one searchable place.

-Your extended family does a Secret Santa.
-30 people, 30 gifts, different budgets.
-GiftKhata tracks who gave what to whom, so next year's organiser can ensure nobody gets a repeat gift and budgets are respected.
+30-person Secret Santa.
+GiftKhata tracks who gave what to whom, so next year's organiser can ensure no repeats.

 How to Move from Paper to Digital

-Don't try to digitise all old records immediately.
-Use GiftKhata from your next event onwards and refer to old records for historical context.
+Don't try to digitise old records immediately.
+Begin from your next occasion.

 Add key people first